Differentiated instruction: Learning environment

-Differentiating through the environment is important as it creates the conditions for optimal learning to take place.
-According to Tomlinson (2003), "Environment will support or deter the student's quest for affirmation, contribution, power, purpose, and challenge in the classroom," (p.
-37).
+Differentiation through environment creates the conditions for optimal learning to take place.
+According to C. A. Tomlinson, "Environment will support or deter the student's quest for affirmation, contribution, power, purpose, and challenge in the classroom".

 The learning environment includes the physical layout of the classroom, the way that the teacher uses the space, environmental elements and sensitivities including lighting, as well as the overall atmosphere of the classroom.
-The teacher's goal is to create an environment that is positive, structured, and supportive for each student.
-The physical environment should be a place that is flexible with varied types of furniture and arrangements, and areas for quiet individual work as well as areas for group work and collaboration.
-This supports a variety of ways to engage in flexible and dynamic learning.
-Flexible seating is a method used to differentiate seating assignments within the learning environment.
-In the flexible seating model, students choose the type of seating and location in the classroom that will allow them to learn best.
-Each student chooses for themselves within teacher guidelines.Teachers should be sensitive and alert to ways that the classroom environment supports students' ability to interact with others individually, in small groups, and as a whole class.
-They should employ classroom management techniques that support a safe and supportive learning environment.
+The teacher's goal is to create a positive, structured environment that is supportive for each student, flexible with varied types of furniture and arrangements, and includes areas for quiet individual work and areas for group work and collaboration.

+The method of flexible seating is used to differentiate seating assignments within the learning environment.
+In this model, students choose the type of seating and location in classrooms within teacher guidelines.
+Teachers are to be sensitive and alert to ways that the classroom environment supports students' ability to interact with others and to employ classroom management techniques that support a safe and supportive learning environment.

 Helping parents learn about differentiated instruction

 According to Carol Ann Tomlinson, most parents are eager for their students to learn, grow, succeed and feel accepted in school.
-Sharing these goals is important.
 A differentiated classroom may "look different" from what parents expect.
-The teacher can help them develop a clear, positive understanding of differentiated instruction and how it benefits their children by letting parents know that:
+The teacher can help them develop a clear and positive understanding of differentiated instruction and how it benefits their children by letting parents know that: